 Before doing anything, turn off the power to your unit at the breaker.
 Capacitors hold a charge even after the system is off, so you don’t want to take any risks.

-We always tell our customers around Denham Springs to proceed with caution—or better yet, call a pro.
+We always tell our customers around Gastonia to proceed with caution—or better yet, call a pro.
 But if you’re set on a DIY route, at least wear insulated gloves and follow these steps closely.

 Tools You’ll Need to Check a Capacitor